pughlab/VisCap/README.md

+# Documentation
+For updated and more detailed documentation, please refer to our Github Wiki page at https://github.com/pughlab/VisCap/wiki

 # Introduction
 VisCap is a copy number detection and visualization tool written in R (www.r-project.org) for analysis of next-generation sequencing data derived from hybrid-capture experiments.
 It requires installation of the R libraries "gplots", "zoo", and “cluster”.
 We reported validation of this algorithm for detection of germline variation in Genetics in Medicine: